Kenote Finance Logo

 • Supplier quotes/invoices

 The lender will review this information, assess the order viability, and determine financing eligibility.
-For approved applications, you can often access funding within a few days.Can I use purchase order funding multiple times?
+For approved applications, you can often access funding within a few days.

-What happens if I can't repay the financing?
+What Happens if I Can’t Repay the Financing?

 If your customer fails to pay their invoice for the order, leaving you unable to repay the lender, there can be several consequences:

-• Late fees and rising interest costs
+• Late fees and rising interest costs.

-• Legal action
+• Legal action.

-• Difficulty securing financing again
+• Difficulty securing financing again.

-To avoid defaults, only use purchase order funding when you're extremely confident in your customer's ability to pay.
-Thoroughly vet clients, use purchase agreements, and take steps to ensure timely payments.Be proactive with lenders as well - communicate openly about any issues so they can assist and help preserve the relationship.
+To avoid defaults only use purchase order funding when you are confident in the customer’s ability to pay.
+Vet clients thoroughly, use purchase agreements and take steps to ensure timely payments.
+Be proactive with lenders too – communicate openly about any issues so they can assist and help preserve the relationship.

 The main alternatives to purchase order funding include:

-• Crowdfunding – Gain small investments from a crowd of individuals
+• Crowdfunding – Gain small investments from a crowd of individuals.

-• Angel investors – Get funding from high net-worth individuals
+• Angel investors – Get funding from high-net-worth individuals.

 The Bottom Line